Newgrounds.io Help: Communicating with the Server

 Secure Executions

-Some components can use encryption (see Encryption help page) to obfuscate what gets sent over the network.
+Some components use encryption (see Encryption help page) to obfuscate what gets sent over the network.

-If you have encryption enabled on your Newgrounds.com Project/API Tools dashboard (this is enabled by default), you will need to convert 'call objects' to 'secure call' objects.
+If you have encryption enabled on your Newgrounds.com Project/API Tools dashboard (this is enabled by default), you will need to secure any execute objects you want to send.

 secure (required)

-Note: You will only need to do this for components that indicate they support encryption, and only if you have encryption enabled on your Newgrounds.com Project/API Tools dashboard.
+Note: You can send ANY component securely, but you only need to do this for components that indicate they support encryption, and only if you have encryption enabled on your Newgrounds.com Project/API Tools dashboard.
 Encryption is 100% optional if you are not using a pre-made library.

 Putting it all together